pjackowski/bookworm/README.md

 # Bookworm

-This javascript will download any book-like content for you.
+This javascript will download any sequenctial content for you.

 ## Quick Start